“We thought genetic research was going to change our lives but it has turned out to be a false dawn.”

 … Whatever the panjandrums of science decide to do with their Everest of cash, it is time to turn to one of the few genetical proverbs, for the mountain has laboured and brought forth not much more than a mouse. and what was that adage about throwing good money after bad?

-Quoting Prof Marcus Pembrey, we are told, “Research has not turned out to be the panacea that it was first hoped.”
-Another expert in genetics, Prof George Ebers, a professor of clinical neurology at Oxford University said, “There has been disappointment in this field.”
+Quoting Professor Marcus Pembrey, Alleyne and Devlin tell us: “Research has not turned out to be the panacea that it was first hoped.”
+They further quote another expert in genetics, Professor George Ebers, a professor of clinical neurology at Oxford University, who said, “There has been disappointment in this field.”

-So it seems that another old adage is also applicable hear – people in glasshouses… or when they point the finger at homeopaths, they forget there’s three more pointing back at themselves.
-But their confirmation bias feeds their frenzy of Tweets which in turn feeds their confirmation bias in a little virtual self-perpetuating merry-go-round.
-Ignorance is bliss.
+So it seems that another old adage is also applicable here; people in glasshouses… or when they point the finger at homeopaths, they forget there’s three more pointing back at themselves.
+But their confirmation bias feeds their frenzy of Tweets, which in turn feeds their confirmation bias in a little virtual self-perpetuating merry-go-round.

 And a parting shot from Prof Jones: “The real answer to cancer lies in the mind and not the body but when the body rebels the minds of science may – some day – do something to help.

-To conclude, I’ll give the last word to the grand old lady of British philosophy, Mary Midgley, still publishing – Are You an Illusion – in her 95th year.
-In an interview last weekend with Stephen Cave in the Financial Times, Cave writes the following,
+To conclude, I’ll give the last word to the grand old lady of British philosophy, Mary Midgley, who published Are You an Illusion in her 95th year.
+In an interview with Stephen Cave in the Financial Times, Cave writes:

 The core of her argument is this: there are different levels of explanation, which we study with different tools and in different contexts.
 There is, for example, the way a furniture maker studies tables (as solid things on which one can rest a cup) and the way sub-atomic physicists study tables (as collections of atoms that consist mostly of empty space).
 One is not more “real” than the other.
 Similarly with our minds: we are now able to study the activity of the neurons that make up our brains; but that does not mean that the things the brain produces – thoughts, memories, a sense of self – are not real.